usnews/dari/docs/documentation/documentation.md

 }
 {% endhighlight %}

 Let's check out our updated model with the **db-schema** tool.
-Remember to manually reload the application if it does not do it automatically.
 Select `Poll` and `User Repsonse` from the dropdown.

 ![Poll Example 10](img/tutorial/poll10.png)